IrumShehryar/Resaurant-Website/README.md

     - Used for comments,
     - debugging,
     - learning when stuck.
-    - Avoid over-relying: ask it what could be wrong before letting it change code; keep review in the loop.
+    - We don’t let ChatGPT change our code right away.
+First, we ask it what the possible problem might be.
+Only after we understand the issue, we decide how to fix it.
     -
 -   **Future enhancements**
     -   Complete user management;